SJKaczmarek/cybersec/README.md

 ### Academic Experience

-I'm a professor of Cryptography and Secure Communications for both MSc in Enterprise Cybersecurity and BSc in Modern Computer Science programs.
+I’m a professor of Cryptography and Secure Communications for both the MSc in Enterprise Cybersecurity and the BSc in Modern Computer Science programs in Italy, and an associate professor of System Engineering, Cybersecurity, and AI/ML for Space Assets in Florida, US.

 ### Additional Information